 On August 2, 2010, Forum Oilfield Technologies, Inc., ("FOT"), Global Flow Technologies, Inc. ("Global Flow"), Triton Group Holdings, LLC ("Triton"), Allied Production Services, Inc. ("Allied") and Subsea Services International, Inc. ("Subsea") combined to form Forum Energy Technologies, Inc. in a transaction we refer to as the "Combination."
-Prior to the Combination, SCF Partners, through two of its private equity funds, controlled a majority of the voting interests in each of FOT, Global Flow, Triton and Subsea.
-SCF Partners also held a controlling position with respect to Allied by virtue of its ownership of a substantial portion of Allied's issued and outstanding common stock and its contractual right to fill a majority of the directors' seats comprising the Allied board of directors.
+Prior to the Combination, SCF, through two of its private equity funds, controlled a majority of the voting interests in each of FOT, Global Flow, Triton and Subsea.
+SCF also held a controlling position with respect to Allied by virtue of its ownership of a substantial portion of Allied's issued and outstanding common stock and its contractual right to fill a majority of the directors' seats comprising the Allied board of directors.

 One of the companies that merged into us in connection with the Combination had a subsidiary with potential exposure to asbestos liability.
-Pursuant to the Combination Agreement that effected the Combination (the "Combination Agreement"), certificates representing 976,615 shares of our common stock in the aggregate that would otherwise have been issued to the shareholders of the entity with litigation exposure, including SCF Partners, at the time of the Combination (the "Escrow Stockholders") are currently held in escrow pending determination of our subsidiary's future asbestos liability exposure.
-At any time prior to the Escrow Termination Date (as defined in the Combination Agreement and described below), we may elect to disburse all or any portion of the shares of our common stock held in escrow to the Escrow Stockholders.
-In addition, we may deliver at any time prior to the date that is 120 days prior to August 2, 2014, an irrevocable written notice, indicating our intent to engage a valuation firm to prepare a final valuation report, in which case the process of disbursing and/or retaining the shares of common stock held in escrow, as provided for in the Combination Agreement, will begin.
+Pursuant to the Combination Agreement that effected the Combination (the "Combination Agreement"), certificates representing 976,615 shares of our common stock in the aggregate that would otherwise have been issued to the stockholders of the entity with litigation exposure, including SCF, at the time of the Combination (the "Escrow Stockholders") were held in escrow pending determination of our subsidiary's asbestos liability exposure.
+In the first quarter of 2014, following the completion of a review of our subsidiary's asbestos liability exposure, the board of directors authorized the release of all shares held in escrow to the Escrow Stockholders.
+Under the terms of the Combination Agreement, the Escrow Stockholders have no further obligation to us with respect thereto.